 - Visit Russia Town

 There are so many things to do in Dongdaemun that many tourists and locals don’t know where to start.
 Dongdaemun has always been a top attraction for both locals and tourists in Seoul because you can spend the whole day or night there.
 The area of Dongdaemun is much bigger than most people know.
 Many think of the area as a place to shop for discount clothes.
-However, there are several hidden attractions both locals, and international visitors must check out.
+However, there are several hidden attractions both locals and international visitors must check out.
 It is one of the most popular neighborhoods in Seoul.
-You don’t need a lot of money is there are plenty of free things to do in Seoul, and Dongdaemun proves this.
+You don’t need a lot of money if there are plenty of free things to do in Seoul, and Dongdaemun proves this.

 Take a picture in front of Dongdaemun.